Snowdance 10 Minute Comedy Festival winners announced

-The cast and crew opened with a musical homage to its friends in Racine County.
+The cast and crew opened each show with a musical homage to residents of Racine County.

-Second place and $200 was awarded to Alec Seymour of Pittsburgh, Pa., for "Beautiful People In A Living Room Doing Nothing" about a couple seeking any sort of excitement in their boring beautiful lives.
+Second place and $200 was awarded to playwright Alec Seymour of Pittsburgh, Pa., for “Beautiful People In A Living Room Doing Nothing,” about a couple seeking any sort of excitement in their boring — yet beautiful — lives.

 People are also reading…

+“Snowdance actors embrace the challenge of playing multiple characters, creating a tight ensemble in every sense.”

-Once the plays and cast are in place, Smith emphasizes how important the final component, the audience, is and how it felt to have them back in the theater after the pandemic forced a virtual performance last year.
+Once the plays and cast are in place, Smith emphasizes how important the final component, the audience, is and how it felt to have them back in the theater after the pandemic forced virtual performances last year.

-“Audiences need this as much as we do," said Smith.
-"Hearing our community laugh together is priceless after what we have been through the last two years.
+“Audiences need this as much as we do,” he said.
+“Hearing our community laugh together is priceless after what we have been through the last two years.
 It is so rewarding to know that our formula still works, and audiences still enjoy what we are doing.
 We hope to continue enjoying Snowdance for a long time.”

 Snowdance was produced by an ensemble.
 The cast included John Adams, Kristin Althoff, Melissa Hughes Ernest, Nicholas Hoyt, Joey Lange, Tina Paukstelis, Michael Retzlaff and Matt Specht.
 Kristin Althoff, Matthew Rangel, Michael Retzlaff and Smith directed with Smith also serving as artistic and production manager.
 Emily Sweetman served as stage manager with Rebecca Eisel and Paula Ann Czechowicz as assistant stage managers.

-Over Our Head Players operates the Sixth Street Theatre, 318 Sixth St. OOHP will also present "Outside Mullingar" by John Patrick Shanley in April and May then conclude their season with "The Roommate" by Jen Silverman in May and June.
+Over Our Head Players operates the Sixth Street Theatre, 318 Sixth St. in Downtown Racine.
+The troupe will present “Outside Mullingar” by John Patrick Shanley in April and May and then conclude this season with “The Roommate” by Jen Silverman in May and June.
 For tickets, go to overourheadplayers.org or call 262-632-6802.

 In this Series